Cancer and Chemotherapy Almost Killed Me In January 2007.

 back to Home, page.

-1. Complete the request for information located just below.
+1. Complete and submit the request for information located just below.

-3. If you would like: Call and speak with me and/or my husband, Peggy Sue & Jim Roberts.
-We have 7-years’ experience with Mexican cancer clinics.
-Our phone number and email address will be provided in our emails.
+3. Call and speak with me, Peggy Sue & husband, Jim Roberts if you'd like.
+We have 8-years’ experience with Mexican cancer clinics.
+My phone number and email address will be provided to you.

-4. Also, if you would like: Call the clinic to obtain a 'Free Confidential Medical Evaluation'.
+4. Next, call the clinic to obtain a 'Free Confidential Medical Evaluation' with the Medical Director.

-5. If you are accepted as a patient, reserve your space, and go to the Mexican Cancer Clinic.
+5. Reserve your space, and go to the Mexican Cancer Clinic.

 after submitting the 'Request' below . . .